Columbus Distracted Truck Driving Accident Lawyer

 Many truck drivers are asked to meet unreasonable quotas and drive well past the limits of the human body, encouraging the use of caffeine and drugs to stay awake.
 But there’s a limit to how much caffeine can shore up reaction times that are fading from a lack of sleep.
 Driving distance requirements also mean that many truck drivers eat while on the road – another dangerous form of distracted driving.
 Because truck drivers have to drive for up to 18 hours at a time, they also get bored behind the wheel, allowing their minds to wander and making accidents more likely.

 All of these behaviors are dangerous and a cause for legal action when the perpetrator is operating a standard vehicle.
 When the bad actor is driving a long haul truck, these behaviors are all the more threatening.
 One slip-up from a driver behind the wheel of an 80,000-pound truck can total any other car and cause disastrous consequences for that vehicle’s driver or passengers.
 Thankfully, the state of Ohio provides legal recourse for those who are injured in accidents with truck drivers, especially if those drivers are driving distracted.
 If you’ve been injured in a truck accident when the trucker was driving while distracted, you may be eligible to recover compensation.
-Allow a Columbus distracted truck driving accident attorney at Rinehardt Law Firm to review the details of your case by calling (419) 529-2020 for a free initial consultation.
+Allow a Columbus distracted truck driving accident attorney at Rinehardt Injury Attorneys to review the details of your case by calling (419) 529-2020 for a free initial consultation.